Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 | Subject || Office Name || Title or Position || Telephone Number || Email/URL |

-important for users to behave in a responsible, ethical, and legal manner.
+important for users to behave in a responsible, ethical, and legal manner and protect the confidentiality of individual's information that is entrusted to OCC.

-All Users are required to comply with all applicable Onondaga Community
+All users are required to comply with all applicable OCC policies, procedures, standards, guidelines and municipal, state,

 - Authorized Use.

-Users are permitted to use only those computing technology resources for
+Users are permitted to use only those technology resources for

 which authorization has been obtained and are required to use those